mkhoirun-najiboi/mycopula/docs/fitting-bivariate-copula.md

   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-# Fitting Bivariate Copula
+# Fitting Bivariate Copula (Step-by-step)

 Now let's start with the most basic thing which is how to fit the bivariate copula.

 mycopula provides a very easy way to fit a bivariate copula.
 This will automatically output the most appropriate marginal distribution and copula functions from the [listed functions](home.md).

 **Load Data**\
-Let's use the dataset provided by MATLAB, namely `stockreturns`, which consists of 10 observations from 10 stock assets.
+Let's use the dataset provided by MATLAB: `stockreturns`, which consists of 10 observations from 10 stock assets.
 ```matlab
 load stockreturns